 - Of course, then in another episode, Ross and Chandler are stuck in an arm wrestling match due to being "equally weak".
 For the joke is that neither of those guys is remotely violent or physically threatening.
 Monica herself though…

 - Part of the point was that if Chandler screws up, Monica can and will kick his ass before Ross even manages to punch Chandler hard once.
 Though there is that whole "My Sandwich" incident…

-- Also played for laughs because Chandler absolutely adores Monica and would probably throw himself off a building to avoid hurting her, whereas Ross by this stage has three failed marriages and isn't in the position to tell anyone (especially a boyfriend as sweet and faithful as Chandler) not to mess up a relationship.
+- Also played for laughs because Chandler absolutely adores Monica and would probably throw himself off a building to avoid hurting her, whereas Ross, at this point, has three failed marriages and isn't in the position to tell anyone (especially a boyfriend as sweet and faithful as Chandler) not to mess up a relationship.

-- Ross goes ballistic when he first finds out about Monica and Chandler until he's reassured that they're in a legitimate relationship, he gives him a Death Glare when he flirts with the pizza delivery girl, and when Chandler disappears for a second time before the wedding (although this time he WASN'T making a run for it), Ross knocks him to the ground and flat-out tells him "You're not running out on my sister!"
+- Ross goes ballistic when he first finds out about Monica and Chandler until he's reassured that they're in a legitimate relationship; he gives Chandler a Death Glare when he flirts with the pizza delivery girl; and when Chandler disappears for a second time before the wedding (although this time he wasn't making a run for it), Ross knocks him to the ground and flat-out tells him, "You're not running out on my sister!"

 - When Phoebe is about to get married, Joey tries to do this routine with her fiancé (and, of course, goes completely over the top with his invoked Overprotective Dad-type performance), until the increasingly confused husband-to-be gives the standard "if I did anything to hurt her, I'd take revenge on myself" response.
 Joey says that was all he wanted to hear, and warms up to him immediately.